 Now we’re not saying that you can’t or shouldn’t enjoy life, but you should start thinking about the long-term return on investment of your spending when you reach your 30s.

 Try to allocate some of your expenses into assets rather than just maintaining your lifestyle.
 You could portion some cash into endowment plans which can help to grow your savings.
 There are short term plans that run for about three to five years or long term plans that can go for as long as 25 years.
-You can read more about the best endowment plans available here.

 You could also choose to channel your money to non-bank savings products which are gaining in popularity these days for their low commitment, high returns model.

-Mistake #4: Putting off retirement planning
+Mistake #4: Putting off retirement financial planning

 Assuming your career spans four decades, by the time you’re 35, it would already be a quarter over.
 That doesn’t leave you with a whole lot of time to start saving and investing for retirement!